shane-jeon/Into_the_DCUniverse/README.md

 ## Future Feature Implementations

 _Into the DC Universe_ is not just a project I built to put on my resume.
 This is something that is very near and dear to my heart and also increases my own knowledge of intricacies of DC Comics.
 I hope to add new features along my journey as a software engineer, implementing the knowledge and experience I will have gained through my professional career.
 Some features that I look forward to adding include character appearances in other forms of media (film, television, graphic novels), user accounts (so users may bookmark characters or comics they would want to return to later), and an extremely interactive and complicated map that I can't even find the words for to explain.

-**under construction**

-## How to Install and Run Project

-**under construction**

-## How to Use Project

-**under construction**

-## Credits
+I hope to deploy it once the day comes.

 **under construction**